erikdubois/Arc-Theme-Colora/README.md

 **2. Change the colour**

+Use the script to change the colour.
+Find yourself a nice colour on gpick or online.
+It should be a hexadecimal notation.
+Read the script for more info.

+	1-change-colors.sh

 **3. Delete old assets or png's**

+Old png's will have to be deleted.
+They are still the original blue ones.
+Read the script for more info.

+	2-delete-assets.sh

 **4. Make new assets or png's**

+This is the most important part.
+New png's will be created with your colour.

+	3-make-assets.sh

 **5. Build and install the theme**